fede183/notes/NotesAWS.md

 ## VPC component recall
 Recall the purpose of the following four VPC components.
 Compare your response by choosing each VPC component flashcard.

-## QA

-Which statement best describes an AWS accounts default network access control list?

-It is stateless and allows all inbound and outbound traffic.

 ## Domain Name System (DNS)
 Suppose that AnyCompany has a website hosted in the AWS Cloud.
 Customers enter the web address into their browser, and they are able to access the website.

 ## Amazon Route 53
 Amazon Route 53(opens in a new tab) is a DNS web service.
 It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.

-## QA

-Which statement best describes DNS resolution?

-Translating a domain name to an IP address

-Your company has an application that uses Amazon EC2 instances to run the customer-facing website and Amazon RDS database instances to store customers personal information.
-How should the developer configure the VPC according to best practices?

-Place the Amazon EC2 instances in a public subnet and the Amazon RDS database instances in a private subnet.

-Which component can be used to establish a private dedicated connection between your companys data center and AWS?

-AWS Direct Connect

-Which statement best describes security groups?

-They are stateful and deny all inbound traffic by default.

-Which component is used to connect a VPC to the internet?

-Internet gateway

-Which service is used to manage the DNS records for domain names?

-Amazon Route 53

 # Storage and databases